Early-bird Thiem, Halep advance to 4th round at French Open - WHIZ News

 Ruud was bidding to become only the second Norwegian to reach the fourth round of a Grand Slam.

-The first was his father and coach, Christian Ruud, at the Australian Open in 1997.
-He watched Friday on Chatrier.
+The first was his father and coach, Christian Ruud, in 1997 at the Australian Open.
+He watched on Friday on Chatrier.

+It was again largely empty for that match, victim of the daily limit of 1,000 spectators imposed on the clay-court Grand Slam tournament.
+The arena built for 15,000 rang out later in the day to shouts of “Bravo!” and “Merci!” and saw fans in face masks jumping up and down in waves as Caroline Garcia of France beat 16th-seeded Elise Mertens 1-6, 6-4, 7-5.

+“There are not many of you but you make as much noise as when it’s full,” Garcia told the crowd, which sheltered under the arena’s new roof from a storm that interrupted play on the outside courts.
+The 45th-ranked Garcia advanced to a fourth-round match against third-seeded Elina Svitolina, who beat the last of 12 Russians in the women’s draw, Ekaterina Alexandrova, 6-4, 7-5.

+Also advancing in a rain-interrupted match was Sebastian Korda, the son of 1998 Australian Open champion Petr Korda.
+Korda and Spanish opponent Pedro Martinez, beaten 6-4, 6-3, 6-1, reached the main draw via the qualifying tournament.
+Korda is the first qualifier to reach the men’s fourth round since Alejandro Falla in 2011.

-Halep also played her third-round match under the Chatrier’s roof, which again proved its worth when rain suspended play on unprotected outside courts, to set up her rematch against the 19-year-old Swiatek.
+Halep also played her third-round match in the dry under the Chatrier roof to set up her rematch against the 19-year-old Swiatek.

 In the fourth round last year, Halep routed Swiatek 6-1, 6-0, ending the Polish player’s Roland Garros debut.

-Swiatek is a tougher prospect this year.
-She has lost only 13 games, not dropped a set and beat Canadian wild-card entry Eugenie Bouchard 6-3, 6-2 in the third round.
+Swiatek is a tougher prospect this time.
+She has lost only 13 games, not dropped a set and beat Canadian wild card Eugenie Bouchard 6-3, 6-2 in the third round.

 Swiatek hit 30 winners and converted six of her 13 break points against the 2014 Wimbledon finalist now ranked 168th.